otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with a "Prekey Ensemble Retrieval message" if there are
+The server responds with a "Prekey Ensemble Retrieval message" if there are
 no values in storage:

 ```